Qiong-Hu/Time_Planner/README.md

 Updated: January 25, 2020, by June Hu

-**Keywords**: **TODO**

 ## Abstract

-**TODO**
+Time management becomes increasingly difficult nowadays due to the overloading daily tasks and all kinds of pleasant desires.
+People have come up with all kinds of approaches to manage the time schedule, and the burden may be reduced with the help of machine decision-making process.
+Therefore, we introduce our system ATMP, "A Time Management Planner".
+With a few necessary inputs of the task information in a graphical interface, the planner would automatically come up with some suggested time schedules.
+The user can choose to follow them strictly or loosely, or run multiple times with the process of the tasks.
+The planner applies multiple optimization algorithms, on the basis of Markov Decision Process (MDP).
+The policy would keep updating until obtain a maximum gain and a minimum cost function are obtained within some range of errors.
+We tested the planner in a broad user-study, in various situations, and the results and feedbacks both show a positive potential application and development of our system.

+**Keywords**: Decision-making; Scheduling; System Optimization

 ## Contributions

-- developed an algorithm for auto time planning, useful in daily life
+- Developed an algorithm for auto time planning, useful in daily life
-- applied an interactive interface for casual user to use (low learning curve)
+- Applied an interactive interface for casual user to use (low learning curve)
-- developed an optimization algorithm without target goal, only to optimize the reward function
+- Developed an optimization algorithm without target goal, only to optimize the reward function
-- developed multiple reward functions with weighted ratio for balancing purpose -> an extension of current reward function in most planning algorithms
+- Developed multiple reward functions with weighted ratio for balancing purpose -> an extension of current reward function in most planning algorithms
-- developed mathematical expression and algorithm that split the entangled element in the problem (sleeping time&duration) -> show in diagram
+- Developed mathematical expression and algorithm that split the entangled element in the problem (sleeping time&duration) -> show in diagram
-- developed visualizable models to simulate daily-life time-management behavior, can be used in other related researches
+- Developed visualizable models to simulate daily-life time-management behavior, can be used in other related researches

 ## Introduction (Big Picture)